logprime/T1-P5-Vehicle-Detection/T1-P5-DJ-writeup.md

 I standardize the data by using `StandardScaler` module of `sklearn.preprocessing`.
 I randomly split training and testing data (20%) for cross-validation.
 After training SVM on train data, we find accuracy of more than 98% on testing data.

-###Sliding Window Search
+### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I slide windows of size 64 * 64 across the image.
 In each portion of sliding window, I extract features and check for cars using trained model.
 I collect all car predicting boxes.
 I maintain an overlap of 50% between different windows which was able to give car detections with good runtime performance.

 To find cars with varying view sizes, I resize the image with different scales 1.1,1.5,1.8,2.0,2.5 and then run slide windows.
 I did not want to use very small window sizes since expectations for car to fit certain size.
 I also limited my search to be half way into image size to minimize false positives like finding cars where they are not expected to be (like on top of a try or in cloud formation in the sky).

 Implementation of sliding windows can be found at `find_cars` function of `T1-P5-DJ.ipynb`.
 Below is sample image of boxes found through sliding windows.
+As you can see, the cars in the opposite lanes are also identified by the classifier.

 ![sliding windows][image3]

-Below shows the range of the  limited search area of sliding windows in between road lanes used to improved performance of my pipeline.
+Below shows the range of the bounded search area of sliding windows in between road lanes used to improved performance of my pipeline.
+Perhaps one can consider bounding this further but then position of the car in the lane can change from left most to the right most.
+This probably means only bound on the y-axis is meaningful.

 ![sliding limit][image4]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
+#### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 I create HOG of entire image once and just take its subsample on each sliding window to improve runtime performance.

-To overcome false detections, I limited search area of sliding windows in between road lanes as shown in below image.
-This also improved performance of my pipeline.
+To overcome false detection, I limited search area of sliding windows in between road lanes as shown in below image as described in the previous section.

-![sliding limit][image4]

-Also I create a heatmap as per count of boxes in each pixel and apply a threshold limit so that false detections are filtered out.
+Also I create a heatmap as per count of boxes in each pixel and apply a threshold limit so that false detection is filtered out.
 Output of my pipeline for different test images is depicted below.

 ![pipeline][image51]
 ![pipeline][image52]